Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Properties of the Hilbert transform, --noise, and a log--correlated Gaussian process

 where $\sgn(\cdot)$ is the sign function.
 In particular, the identity \eqref{Stein} implies that $\Hi$ is invertible on $L^2(\R)$ and $\Hi^{-1} = -\Hi$.
 Moreover, let us mention that if $f\in L^1\cap L^2(\R)$ is absolutely continuous (i.e.~$f'\in L^1(\R)$), then the Hilbert transform of the function $f$ is differentiable on $\R$ and

 We define the Cauchy transform of any function $f\in L^1(\R)$,

 This function is analytic in both the lower and upper half planes, denoted $\C_{\pm}$.
-Moreover, its boundary values are given (in $L^2$ or pointwise if this limit makes sense) by the Plemelj-Sokhotski formula, for all $x\in\R$,
+Moreover, its boundary values are given (in $L^2$ or pointwise if the limits make sense) by the Plemelj-Sokhotski formula, for all $x\in\R$,

 We define the Sobolev space

 This is a Hilbert space equipped with the inner-product